joaorobertoo/movie-finder-fullstack-application/README.md

 ->BACKEND

--create a .env file at the root file(copy the .env.example) and paste your generated key from omdbapi
+-create a .env file at the root file(copy the .env.example) and paste your generated key from omdbapi in place of the '?' placeholder

 -run command in terminal: yarn start:dev